Chuckos/Books-and-Courses/Training.md

 # Training, Courses, Achievements & Conferences
-List of courses, achievements, training, and conferencse that I have taken during my working career.
+List of courses, achievements, training, and conferences that I have taken during my working career.

 ## 2025